 But can an app really improve job satisfaction for busy healthcare professionals?

-Studies around the use of employee apps and staff engagement in other industries back up those claims.
-Research from Staffbase shows companies that use employee apps improved engagement by 75%.
+Recent research around the use of employee apps and staff engagement shows that companies that use such apps improved engagement by 75%.

 Another reason employees engagement improves with apps: they’re familiar.
-Most Americans (about 81%) own a smartphone.
+Most Americans (85%) own a smartphone.
 As digital natives, millennials and Generation Zs expect information to be immediate and available no matter where they are.
-They fully expect to have apps that allow them to communicate with colleagues, get company news, and to collaborate on projects easily regardless of where they are.
+They fully expect to have apps that allow them to communicate with colleagues, get company news, and conveniently collaborate on projects regardless of where they are.

-Employees also want to minimize the amount of time it takes them to do the mundane tasks associated with work: it is highly valuable to have, at their fingertips, access to training, the ability to file expenses reports or request time off, and so on.
+Employees also want to minimize the amount of time it takes them to do the mundane tasks associated with work.
+Apps provide that value at their fingertips while also providing access to training, the ability to file expenses reports or request time off, and so on.